Raffa-Silva/Data_COVID-19/README.md

    - The second sheet contains the 2021 data.

 The CSV files are separated by a semicolon (`;`) delimiter, which is common for datasets in Brazil.
 You can access and analyze the data in CSV or Excel format as needed.

+And in the 'data' folder, we have 'data_mobility,' which contains the tables with the population arrangement data from which the mobility data were extracted.